View all web browser and mobile devices available in our cloud-based test lab.

 What can be done to fix this?

 Modern testing frameworks and cloud-based solutions allow earlier testing in the SDLC.
-These allow for identification and resolution of non functional testing defects.
-Without non functional testing early in the cycle, these defects have the potential to delay release.
-Non functional testing thus reduces costs, unnecessary effort, and risk.
+These allow for the identification and resolution of non-functional testing defects.
+Without non-functional testing early in the cycle, these defects have the potential to delay releases.
+Therefore, non-functional testing reduces costs, unnecessary effort, and risk.

 Early testing also smooths the transition from development to functional and non-functional testing.

 Technology is only one half of the equation though.
 A cultural commitment to Agile principles is also needed.
 Teams need to constantly monitor and fine-tune their tests so that they are aligned, well-perceived, and trusted.

 Learn about using tools to find code vulnerabilities, ensure standards compliance, and reduce time-to-market early in the development process with Perforce's Shift Left 101 >>

 Non-functional testing is a critical part of any testing strategy.
 But it has to be able to scale to your testing needs.

 Our complete continuous testing platform focuses on shifting both your functional and non-functional testing left, offering industry-first support for top testing use cases, such as: